 - The publication of newsletters and information documents;

 - The translation into national and local languages of the basic texts and documents of UNESCO and the United Nations.

 Relations between UNESCO and for UNESCO Clubs

-Although UNESCO's name appears in the titles of those Clubs, CEntres, and Associations and their federations, they are independent of the UNESCO.
+Although UNESCO's name appears in the titles of those Clubs, Centres, and Associations and their federations, they are independent of UNESCO.
 They are financially and legally autonomous, and thus responsible for their own operation, and development of their activities in their own ways.

 World Federation of UNESCO Clubs, Centres and Associations (WFUCA)